Ezra Olubi

-Ezra Olubi (born 12 November 1986) is a Nigerian entrepreneur, software developer, and Co-founder of Paystack.
+Ezra Olubi (born 12 November 1986) is a Nigerian entrepreneur, software developer, and Co-founder of Paystack where he also served as the Chief Technology Officer (CTO).

 Education

+Ezra studied computer science at Babcock University, where he developed his skills as a software developer and won exhibition awards on campus.

+Career

+After completing his university education, Ezra began a career in software development.
+He worked at Softcom Imagio Limited, where he served as Head of Product Development and contributed to building Eyowo, an early unified payment system.
+He later served as Chief Technology Officer at Jobberman.

-Ezra studied computer engineering at Babcock University.
-In 2016, alongside Shola Akinlade he established the E-payment website PayStack.
-It was the first of its kind in Nigeria with a net worth of $120,000 and was later sold to Stripe for $200 million in 2020.
+In 2016, alongside Shola Akinlade, he co-founded Paystack, an e-payment platform.
+Paystack simplified the process of integrating payment gateways into websites and became one of the first Nigerian startups accepted into Y Combinator.
+The company was acquired by Stripe for $200 million in 2020.

 Personal life

 On April 10, 2021, he displayed one of his outfits that he wore to attend a friend's function via his Twitter handle, with the inscription: 'My friend invited me to her wedding party and all I heard was "Ezra, get dressed!"'
 Ezra, a heterosexual male, often wears lipstick and has his nails done, defying traditional masculine norms.